gmac/sass-thematic/README.md

 You're building a site that gets themed with customizable colors, fonts, sizes, etc. So, you set up a base stylesheet for the site, and then maintain a separate theme stylesheet for custom style overrides.

-Unfortunately, this turns style updates into a hasstle.
-Style adjustments in the base stylesheet must always be mirrored in the theme-specific override.
-Keeping these stylesheets in sync is laborious and frustrating.
-It would be really great if we could just automate the creation of these overrides from the base source.
+Unfortunately, this makes updates a hasstle.
+Style changes in the base stylesheet must always be mirrored in the theme-specific override.
+Keeping these stylesheets in sync becomes laborious and frustrating.
+It would be really great if we could _automate_ the creation of these overrides from the base source.

 Thematic Sass can help.